KINGAADIS/StopLight/README.md

 _A microcontroller-based traffic light simulation using MPLAB X and PIC18F4620_

 ## 📌 Project Overview
 This project implements a state-based traffic light controller for a 4-way intersection using a PIC18F4620 microcontroller.
-It simulates not only standard green/yellow/red transitions but also integrates pedestrian crosswalk controls, left-turn signaling, night mode, a TFT full-color display, and audible alerts — making it a rich embedded systems learning experience.
+It simulates not only standard green/yellow/red transitions but also integrates pedestrian crosswalk controls, left-turn signaling, night mode, a TFT full-color display, and audible alerts.

 <img src="docs/demo.jpg" width="400">